 Identifying Carolina Chickadee

 Carolina Chickadees are from 10-12 cm (4-5 in) with a wingspan of 15-20 cm (6-8 in).
 They weigh from 8-12 g (0.28-0.42 ounces).
-It is a small, short-billed bird with a black cap, black bib and white cheeks.
-Its back is unstreaked gray, underparts whitish, wings and tail are dark grayish and flanks are gray or brownish.
-The upper wing feathers have no or only little white edging.
+It has a small, short-billed bird with a black cap, black bib and white cheeks.
+Its back is solid gray, underparts are whitish, wings and tail are dark grayish and flanks are gray or brownish.
+The upper wing feathers have no or only a little white edging.
 The tail is rather long and the bill is black.
 The legs and feet are gray.

 Reference: All About Birds

 According to Martin, Zim and Nelson in American Wildlife & Plants - A Guide to Wildlife Food Habits, Carolina Chickadees have diets similar to Blackcapped Chickadees.
 During winter, animal foods include large numbers of the eggs of moths, plant lice, katydids and spiders.
 In warmer months the animal diet consists of moths, caterpillars, spiders, beetles (particularly weevils), flies, wasps, true bugs, plant lice, scale insects, leafhoppers and treehoppers.
 In the Southeast plant food includes: seeds from Pines, Poison-ivy, Bayberry, Ragweed, Red Maple and Elm.
 They also enjoy sunflower seeds and suet.